 Informal Resolution Conference for Students

-In cases not involving allegations of Sexual Misconduct (i.e., sexual harassment of a non-physical nature), and as an alternative to a Formal Resolution Hearing, the parties may opt to pursue an Informal Resolution Conference.
+In cases not involving allegations of Sexual Violence (i.e., sexual harassment of a non-physical nature) or at the discretion of the Title IX Coordinator, the parties may opt to pursue an Informal Resolution Conference as an alternative to a Formal Resolution Hearing.
 An Informal Resolution Conference is a remedies-based, non-judicial approach designed to eliminate a potentially hostile working or academic environment.
 This process aims to assure fairness, to facilitate communication, and to maintain an equitable balance of power between the parties.

 The decision to pursue an Informal Resolution Conference may be made when the College has sufficient information about the nature and scope of the reported conduct, activity or behavior as a result of its investigation.
-In all cases, the College reserves the right to determine following an investigation whether the College must proceed to a Formal Resolution Hearing in order to meet the College's Title IX obligations.
-Participation in an Informal Resolution Conference is voluntary, and a person making a report of Sex/Gender Discrimination can request to end the conference at any time and return the investigation or proceeding to its pre-conference status.
+In all cases, the College reserves the right to determine following an investigation whether the College must proceed to a Formal Resolution Hearing in order to meet the College’s Title IX obligations.
+The Title IX Coordinator shall make an initial decision about whether the case qualifies for an Informal Resolution Conference, and if both parties then agree to pursue that path, the College will halt any investigation or scheduled Formal Resolution Hearing so that the parties can explore the possibility of informal resolution.
+Participation in an Informal Resolution Conference is voluntary, and either party can request to end the conference at any time and return the investigation or proceeding to its pre-conference status.
 Depending on the form of informal resolution used, it may be possible to maintain anonymity.

-With consent of both the Claimant and the Respondent, the Title IX Coordinator handling the case will assign an appropriate member from the Sexual Misconduct and Advisor Response Team(SMART) to act as the facilitator.
-The facilitator is not an advocate for either the Claimant or the Respondent.
+With consent of both the Claimant/First-Party Reporter and the Respondent, the Title IX Coordinator handling the case will designate an individual to act as the facilitator.
+The facilitator is not an advocate for any party.
 The role of the facilitator is to aid in the resolution of problems in a non-adversarial manner.

-For cases selected by the College to be resolved through an Informal Resolution Conference:
+For cases selected to be resolved through an Informal Resolution Conference:

 A. The parties will receive simultaneous written notice of the decision to initiate an Informal Resolution Conference.